mccsssk2/03.BeatBox2013-2014/README.md

 ## BeatBox using Sundials dependency.

 The Sundials based version of BeatBox requires availability of the Sundials library in addition to mpich.
+Sundials may not work as expected/desired on MacOS.

 # Install.